Skip to main content

 "Ah," you might say, "CPT reduces to one or the other of the two earlier theories.
 You either look at mood-altering substances as something that is produced, and concern yourself with the means of production, or you look at them as something that is racially charged (who did the work in the fields for centuries to pick the tobacco leaves? who profited from it?) -- you fall back upon CT or CRT either way."

 Well, no. Maybe I don't.
 Maybe the dependence goes the other way.
 An advocate of CPT could say that the American colonies were largely settled in the first place so that they could provide the mother country with tobacco and sugar.
 Both can well be characterized as pharmacological.
 The importance of cotton was, then, epiphenomenal.
 The move toward slavery was made with some hesitancy as other labor systems -- notably indentured servitude -- proved awkward for the task.
-So it was the pharmacological demand that drive the development of the racial dynamic.
+So it was the pharmacological demand that drove the development of the racial dynamic.

 Much closer to our own time, cocaine use is punished in the U.S. with a degree of severity far below that of the use of crack.
 This is widely read as a racial artefact.
 Indeed, IIRC it was one of the motivating considerations in the development of CRT.